 Our automated change detection algorithm extended the method used by the U.S Geological Survey to produce the National Land Cover Dataset (NLCD) land cover change data.
 We calculated four spectral change metrics between before and after imagery.

-The Change Vector (CV) measures the total change in reflectance values between two images across the visible and infrared spectrumRelative CV Maximum (RCVMAX) measures the total change in each band scaled to their global maxima.
+The Change Vector (CV) measures the total change in reflectance values between two images across the visible and infrared spectrum.

+Relative CV Maximum (RCVMAX) measures the total change in each band scaled to their global maxima.

 Differences in Normalized Difference Vegetation Index (dNDVI) uses ratios between near infrared and red reflectance to indicate changes in the concentration of vegetation.

 Ratio Normalized Difference Soil Index (dRNDSI) uses ratios between short-wave infrared and green reflectance to indicate changes in the concentration of bare ground.

 We then converted pixel values for each change metric to z-scores representing the likelihood of land cover change relative to global means for normalized indices (RNDSI & NDVI), and global minimums for scaled indices (CV and RCVMAX).
 The output was a four-band image consisting of the standardized z-scores for each change metric at each pixel, covering the entire LPC range.
 All calculations and transformations were performed in Google Earth Engine.

 Change Validation for Energy Development